SAP/spartacus-docs/_pages/contributing/reactive-programming.md

 }
 ```

-**Note** You might still find some promises/callbacks in spartacus, but those are leftovers from the past and will be gradually replaced.
+**Note** You may still find promises or callbacks in the Spartacus codebase, but these will gradually be replaced in future releases.